Lead: lead dioxide

-The lead in lead dioxide formally is in the oxidation state 4.
+The oxidation number of lead in lead dioxide is 4.

 - Hill system formula: O2Pb1